DocyNoah/mynotepad/docs/index.md

 ---
 title: Home
 layout: default
-nav_order: 1
+nav_order: 0
 grand_parent:
 parent:
 has_children:
 permalink:
 ---

+# My Notepad

-This is home.
+This is home of my notepad.